 Marine Communications specialist, Fox Morgan takes a hands-on look at some of the best handheld VHF marine radios on the market.

-This article was first published July 2022 and was price and fact checked by Fox Morgan for accuracy om 15th March 2023
+This article was first published July 2022 and was price and fact-checked by Fox Morgan for accuracy on 18th October 2023

 Significant improvements in a number of areas in recent years have seen the best handheld VHF marine radio move from being purely portable communications devices to something altogether more useful.